One of my favorite parts of November is reading all the new kids Christmas books that are released in the fall for the upcoming holiday season.

 Cozy by Jan Brett

 Cozy is a musk ox in Alaska and his fur is warm and long and soft and. . .cozy.
-But Cozy is lonely after he’s separated form his family in a snow storm.
+But Cozy is lonely after he’s separated from his family in a snow storm.
 Until a bunch of animals start taking shelter with Cozy who is, after all, warm and cozy.
 But while the animals might all be warm, they’re also a little squished and they start to bicker.
 Can Cozy keep his friends and the peace?

 Ming’s Christmas Wishes by Susan L. Gong, illustrated by Masahiro Tateishi